Books, sites, and articles for alumni,

 Books on HP (Two

-dozen HP-related business books -- with Amazon links.)
+dozen HP-related business books with descriptions and Amazon links.)

 Books and links for predecessor companies: